-On a different front, Black Mountain is also the home of evangelist Billy Graham.
+On a different front, Black Mountain was also the home of evangelist Billy Graham, who died in 2018.
 The Graham organization maintains a training center near Black Mountain, and there are several large church-related conference centers in the area, including Ridgecrest, Montreat, and Blue Ridge Assembly.
 Downtown Black Mountain is small and quaint, with a collection of little shops and several B&Bs.